Georgie Hubbard

 When self-doubt shows up, it's a sign you're growing.

 Imposter syndrome often shows up at the exact moment you're evolving.
-It tends to surface not when you're stagnant or comfortable, but when you're expanding: stepping into a new role, stretching your skill set, or daring to raise your hand in rooms you once only dreamed of entering.
+It tends to surface not when you're stagnant, but when you're expanding: stepping into a new role, stretching your skill set, or daring to raise your hand in rooms you once only dreamed of entering.

 Imposter syndrome is not a flaw.
 It's feedback.